bootphon/ABX-accent/README.rst

 **Data**

-The input data and the results data.
+Contains the input and the result data.

 **Scripts**